ai-computing/aicomp/opt_prime/README.md

 ### Configuring PP+TP+DP

-To apply 3D parallelism with PP+TP+DP, use the 'pp_size', 'tp_size' and 'dp_size' options. 'tp_size' is applicable to the Llama model
+To apply 3D parallelism with PP+TP+DP, use the 'pp_size', 'tp_size' and 'dp_size' options. 'tp_size' is applicable to the Llama model.

     # Example of a 16-GPU setup with pipeline parallel size=4, tensor parallel size=2, and data parallel size=2
     optimus_p = Optimus_p(model, micro_batch_size, use_gpu=True, tp_size=2, dp_size=2)